mylesbar/Web-Programming/Classwork/README.md

 where I want to take my career beyond undergraduate college.
 I may want to work within robotics and utilize this class to set up web server communications, or I may want to work in game design and tap into the class material on a minimal level.
 I may even change careers altogether, but I will still think like a programmer.
-My options for where I
+My options for where I go are open, and I want to be equipped with the right skills to tackle any of them.

 <p align="center">
     <img src="headshot.png">